The Paleolithic Continuity Paradigm for the Origins of Indo-European Languages

 Linguist (University of Bologna)

-Lecturer in Latin, Faculty of Education, University of Bologna (1972-1975); Researcher in Latin language and literature, University of Bologna (since 1980); Lecturer in Linguistic, Municipality of Bologna, University of Perugia, and Accademia delle Scienze of Lucca (since 1988); Professor of History of Linguistic, University of Bologna (since 1993); Editor coordinator of Aullo Gellio’s Opera omnia, Bologna 1985-1999.
+Lecturer in Latin, Faculty of Education, University of Bologna (1972-1975); Assistant Professor in Latin language and literature, University of Bologna (since 1980); Lecturer in Linguistic, Municipality of Bologna, University of Perugia, and Accademia delle Scienze of Lucca (since 1988); Professor of History of Linguistic, University of Bologna (since 1993); Editor coordinator of Aullo Gellio's Opera omnia, Bologna 1985-1999.

 Other books: Studio su Varrone etimologo e grammatico.
 La lingua latina come modello di struttura linguistica, Firenze 1981; Prolegomena et commentaria in "Concilium Tridentinum.
 Diariorum, actorum, epistularum, tractatuum nova collectio", tomus tertius, diariorum pars tertia, volumen secundum, Friburgi Brisgoviae 1985; Questioni di ortoepia e ortografia latina: un caso di neutralizzazione fonematica in latino, Pisa 1999.